NetroScript/Graveyard-Keeper-Savefile-Editor/README.md

 The Application uses a webbrowser as a GUI (by default Chrome in App Mode).

 I want to add I am not responsible if you break your save file, I try to mantain this editor in a way, in which it can't break save files (or not by mistake) but it is still possible that this editor produces a bugged save file (if you f.e. add an item in a quality in which the item doesn't exist.)
 That is why you always should backup your save files.
-(Although the editor also creates 1 copy of the save slot it overwrites, but if you save again, this backup is overwritten again.
-So test your save file before saving again.)
+(In the settings of the editor you can also set the number of backups the editor should create (which are zipped) - on saving the editor all backups are shifted by one, so if set it to 3 backups and save 4 times, your oldest backup is lost).

 ## Currently Editable